kishaningithub/setup-python-amazon-linux/README.md

 Hence, only for the first time this action may like 3 to 4 minutes depending on the runner configuration.
 Post this only cache will be used and hence will be very fast (4 to 5 seconds)

-## Supported amazon linux flavours

-- Amazon Linux 2
-- Amazon Linux 2023

-If you need support for more kindly raise an issue or a PR

 ## Contributing